Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 In addition to the methods described above, getting the parameters of the gradient during the training process, accessing to the learning rate and other functions are also under development and will come up soon.

-## Extended Reading: Dynamic Graph vs. Static Graph
+## Further Reading: Dynamic Graph vs. Static Graph

 User-defined neural networks, are transformed by deep learning frameworks into computation graphs, like the example in [Autograd](./05_autograd.md):